Spread the movement in your community

 WHO SHOULD TAKE THE COURSE?
 The course is designed for adults who regularly interact with adolescents (teachers, school staff, coaches, youth group leaders, parents, etc.), but is being tested for appropriateness within older adolescent groups (16 and older) so as to encourage youth peer to peer interaction.
 In January 2013, President Obama recommended training for teachers in Mental Health First Aid.
 Since 2008, the core Mental Health First Aid course has been successfully offered to hundreds of thousands of people across the USA, including hospital staff, employers and business leaders, faith communities, law enforcement, and the general public.

-This Course is free to anyone employed by an ISD and all community members!
+Youth Mental Health First Aid is free to anyone employed by an ISD

 Maximum class size is 30 participants, (15 per instructor)